 One of its most standout features is the ability to configure and attach qBittorrent to any VPN interface.
 This is important, especially to users who are worried about exposing their IP address over the internet while torrenting.
 In addition, you can search for torrents directly from within the qBittorrent client by installing search engine plugins.

 The private torrents feature allows you to share files only among selected friends, while BitTorrent protocol encryption attempts to make traffic harder to identify by ISPs.

 You can control and manage your qBittorrent downloads remotely via a web interface.
-It looks very similar to that of the software client, and allows you to do pretty much everything you can in the client.
+It looks very similar to that of the software client and allows you to do everything you can in the client.

 qBittorrent supports sequential downloading that allows users to download torrent pieces in sequential order.
-This is a great feature because it allows you to start watching a video file while it is still downloading.
+This is an excellent feature because it will enable you to start watching a video file while it is still downloading.

-qBittorrent includes all the basic torrenting features we’d expect a good client to have, including support for magnet links, automatic port forwarding, scheduled speed limits, RSS feeds for automatic downloads, and a web UI for viewing your downloads from other machines.
-For most people, qBittorrent should fit the bill well.
+qBittorrent includes all the basic torrenting features we’d expect a good client to have, including support for magnet links, automatic port forwarding, and scheduled speed limits.

 4. BiglyBT Client

 BiglyBt will satisfy users who seek a free torrent client with advanced features.
-It comes with all the same features present in the best torrent clients.
+It comes with all the same qualities present in the best torrent clients.